דלג לתוכן הראשי

 • African Americans (also at increased risk)

-• Asians (lower risk, but with unique characteristics)
+• Asians (with unique characteristics)

 • Native Americans (massive underrepresentation)